naftalib/easy-portfolio-app/README.md

 ==================================================================

-IMPROVEMENTS NEEDED - PLEASE HELP
+IMPROVEMENTS NEEDED - PLEASE HELP OUT

 There is still need for improvement in this app.
 Please feel free to help imrpove.